 After showering and getting dressed Coach Kavanaugh called us for a meeting in the gym.

 “Guys, you were great out there today and all season.
-It’s time you got your letterman’s sweaters so you can get the recognition you deserve.
+It’s time you got your letterman’s jackets so you can get the recognition you deserve.
 As I call each of your names please come up for your presentation.”

 He called us up in alphabetic order by last name.
 I was in the middle, and when it was my turn he handed me my jacket and I put it on.
 They were maroon with gold piping down the sleeves.
 The gold letter W with a maroon football logo and my name, Tony McKinley, in gold were sewn on the left front side above the pocket.
 I shook hands with Coach Kavanaugh and walked back to my teammates.

-Jiago had taken off his sweater and was holding it up and looking at it.
+Jiago had taken off his jacket and was holding it up and looking at it.